hed-hog/docs/docs/modules/admin/dashboard/dashboard-item.md

-# Dashboard Item Module
+# Dashboard Item

-The **Dashboard Item** module is responsible for linking dashboard components to dashboards.
+The **Dashboard Item** submodule is responsible for linking dashboard components to dashboards.
 It facilitates the association between dashboard components and their respective dashboards, ensuring a structured and manageable relationship between these elements.

 ### Features